-The primary comparison will be between 90 μg SAGE-547 and placebo at the 60-hour assessment; if this comparison is significant at the 0.05 level, then the 60 μg group will be compared to placebo at the 0.04 level of significance.
+The primary comparison will be between 90 μg SAGE-547 and placebo at the 60-hour assessment.
 Comparisons at other time points, including the one for a key secondary endpoint at the Day 30 time point, will be conducted to support the findings for the primary comparison.
 Model-based point estimates (ie, LS means), 95% confidence intervals, and p-values will be reported for each assessment.
 An unstructured covariance structure will be used to model the within-subject errors.
 If there is a convergence issue with the unstructured covariance model, Toeplitz compound symmetry or Autoregressive (1) [AR(1)] covariance structure will be used, following this sequence until convergence is achieved.
 If the model still does not converge with AR(1) structure, no results will be reported.
-See sample SAS code for MMRM in section [15.2](#).
+See sample SAS code for MMRM in [section 15.2](#).